mozilla-mobile/mozilla-vpn-client/docs/rfcs/9999-vpn-firefox-integration.md

 #### State 1: Device VPN is On & Page VPN is On
-In this State the Extension can simply set the Proxy for those network requests to `null` to use the user's active server, or if a custom exit location is set, to the `socks5` proxy of that endpoint.
-No changes are needed, this is how MAC works.
+In this State the Extension can simply set the Proxy for those network requests to `null` to use the user's active server.
+If a custom exit location is set it must set it to the `socks5` proxy of that endpoint.
+No changes are needed on the Client as this is how MAC uses the current API.

 #### State 2: Device VPN is OFF & Page VPN is On

-Currently, the VPN has the following states:
+Simplified, the VPN has the following states:
 ```cpp
   enum State {
     StateOff, // Noting protected